Algeria - No Dust in Sand Land

 Huge building

 The streets look highly influenced by French culture, the buildings look like somewhere in downtown Paris and not what I might expect from "Algeria", with dusty rusty buildings everywhere - as the internet told me.
-There is of course sand around, but its kept clean as best as possible under their circumstances.
+There is, of course, sand around, but it's kept clean as best as possible under their circumstances.

 Nice statue at the walking street with coffee shops in Algiers